Next Visual Granularity Generation: Next Visual Granularity Generation

 \paragraph{Structure Construction.} A structure map defines the arrangement of tokens across the latent space.
-Depending on the task, this map can be designed to include expert knowledge about the image, such as multi-level segmentation, frequency decomposition, or resolution scale.
-To demonstrate the flexibility of our model, we derive the structure from data.

-We propose a fully data-driven clustering approach to construct $\mathcal{T}$.
+To demonstrate the flexibility of our model, we propose a fully data-driven clustering approach to construct $\mathcal{T}$.
 Starting from the finest granularity stage, where each position is assigned a unique token, i.e., $|\bm{c}_K| = hw$, we progressively group visually similar points.
 This can be achieved using methods like k-nearest neighbors clustering~\citep{knn}, graph cuts~\citep{greig1989exact}, or linear assignment~\citep{kuhn1955hungarian}.
 As an initial exploration, we adopt a simple yet efficient greedy strategy, grouping tokens into equal-sized clusters.

 Specifically, we begin by computing pairwise $\ell_2$ distances between all tokens and grouping the top-$k$ most similar tokens into a cluster.
 We then remove the clustered tokens from the pool and repeat the process on the remaining tokens until all tokens are assigned to a cluster.
 This yields the penultimate token label map ${\bm{s}_{K-1}}$, effectively reducing the number of unique tokens by $k$.
 We repeat this clustering process iteratively until all tokens are merged into a single cluster, resulting in a hierarchy of multi-stage label maps $\{\bm{s}_i\}_{i=0}^K$.
 We set $k=2$, reducing the number of tokens by half in each stage.
 With the structure maps defined, we now derive the corresponding content tokens.